wonderingabout/PhoenixGo/README.md

 #### 11. '"ckpt/zero.ckpt-20b-v1.FP32.PLAN"' error: No such file or directory

 This fix works for all systems : Linux, Mac, Windows, only the name of the ckpt file changes.
-Modify your config file and write the full path of your ckpt folder, for example for linux :
+Modify your config file and write the full path of your ckpt directory, for example for linux :

 ```
 model_config {